0aids/realtime-memory-forensics/README.md

 memorymap has not changed.

 # TODO:
+1. Add a more general task splitter and consolidator for the main data types such that large tasks are split up into smaller ones, and are consolidated properly.
-1. Simplify certain aspects of the API.
+2. Simplify certain aspects of the API.
     Make it so I don't have to write 60 lines of code to setup a multi-threaded change detection.
     On a whole region.
+3. Add the ability to determine regions of memory that are actually in ram rn.

 # Styling guide for myself to be consistent